Common types of stinging insects in Washington

 Yes, wasps have the potential to be very dangerous.
 Unlike honey bees who can only sting once, these stinging insects have the ability to sting their victim over and over again, repeatedly delivering painful stings and creating raised red welts.
 As if that wasn’t enough, their venom is strong enough to cause severe reactions in some people.
 Depending on the person the venom can cause a severe allergic reaction or even trigger an anaphylactic shock; if either occurs immediate medical attention should be sought.

 How do I get rid of stinging insects?

 If you have identified a stinging insect too close to your home (or even inside it), contact a pest control company that specializes in stinging insect control.
-At Prosite, our professionals have the tools, knowledge and experience to remove wasp nests in and around your home.
-For more information, please reach out.
+At Prosite, our professionals have the tools, knowledge, and experience to remove wasp nests in and around your home.
+For more information about our stinging insect control treatments, please reach out to us today.

 How do I prevent problems with stinging insects?